 - Adjusting or manual programming of the GPS system

 The province of New Brunswick has a dedicated Safety Services department to ensure road safety for all road users through many programs.
 There are various services for the safety of pedestrians, motorcyclists, drivers, and heavy vehicle operators.
 The numerous projects underway for road structure improvement adhere to WATCM.
 The Work Area Traffic Control Manual has given a set of guidelines for effective controlling of traffic movement during provincial road work.
 It is important that any road construction work performed within the right of way of the provincial roads obey the guidelines as set out in the WATCM.

 New Brunswick Traffic Safety Plan

 The province of New Brunswick has a separate department for transportation and infrastructure.
-They are responsible for managing, repairing and monitoring road safety plans.
+They are responsible for managing, repairing, and monitoring road safety plans.
 There is access to cameras installed on highways to the public by the Gateway Operations on Route 1.
-And the cameras set up by Brun-Way Highways Operations Inc on Route 2-TCH and 95.
+And the cameras were set up by Brun-Way Highways Operations Inc on Route 2-TCH and 95.
 These cameras assist in knowing weather conditions while driving and is a tool used by the information system on road weather.
-Also dialing 511 would help being prepared to drive in harsh weather conditions.
+Also dialing 511 would help to be prepared to drive in harsh weather conditions.